 Mixing with Tobacco

-Tobacco also helps add more weight to whatever you have to smoke, so, you literally have more to smoke with friends if you add in tobacco.
+Tobacco also helps add more weight to whatever you have to smoke, so you have more to smoke with friends if you add in tobacco.

 Buying Marijuana in Thailand Now